Updated May 05 2020

-FÀBRICA MORITZ Rnd de Sant Antoni, 39 – 41 Sant Antoni area + info
+FÀBRICA MORITZ Rnd de Sant Antoni, 39 – 41 Barrio Sant Antoni info

-LOLITA TAPERÍA c/ Tamarit, 104 Sant Antoni area + info
+LOLITA TAPERÍA c/ Tamarit, 104 Barrio Sant Antoni info

-BODEGA MONTFERRY c/ de Violant d’Hongria Reina d’Aragó, 105 Sants area + info
+BODEGA MONTFERRY c/ de Violant d’Hongria Reina d’Aragó, 105 Barrio de Sants info

 LA BODEGUETA Rmb.
 Catalunya, 100 L’Eixample + info